Architecture

 • layout defaults: shared display defaults within one hardware layout

-• documentation metadata: _docs.yaml keeps aircraft docs separate from the operational config
+• local documentation: README.md keeps aircraft notes close to the operational config

 Documentation architecture

-• hand-written docs for concepts, setup, reference, and architecture
+• hand-written docs for setup, architecture, and shared reference

 Change guide